-One element of the Company's investment strategy is the utilization of leverage, currently in the form of Class A Preference Shares and the Amended and Restated

-Credit Facility, to invest in securities.
+One element of the Company's investment strategy is the utilization of leverage, currently in the form of margin borrowing through the Prime Brokerage Services Facility, to invest in securities.
 The risk to common shareholders may increase if securities purchased using leverage decline in value.